-Fishing locations Andersons inlet is a popular swimming, kayaking, boating and fishing destination.
-Roughly 2 hours drive from Melbourne located within the South Gippsland next to the township of Inverloch.
+Welcome to the Anderson inlet Fishing Guide.
+Anderson Inlet is a popular swimming, kayaking, boating and fishing destination.
+Roughly 2 hours drive or 150 kilometres from Melbourne located within the South Gippsland next to the township of Inverloch.
 It offers scenic views and nice walking and cycling trails.
 The inlet is a flat muddy shallow system full of mangroves.
-It is full of fish and provides great all year round fishing location that offers a wide range of fish species to target.
-There are a couple of boat launching areas one located in Inverloch and the other at Mahers landing.
+There is plenty of fish in this estuary system providing great all year round fishing location that offers a wide range of fish species to target.
+There are a couple of boat launching areas one located in Inverloch and the other at Maher’s landing.

 If fishing with bait then great options include pilchard, chicken, bass yabbies and tube worms.
 Soft plastics and shallow diving hard body lures also work a treat.

 Targeting salmon check out this crazy bust-up that our team stumbled upon